Boise State vs. Air Force NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Boise State and its opponents have combined to score more than 51.5 points in three of six games this season.
+- Boise State has combined with its opponents to score more than 51.5 points in three of six games this season.

 - Air Force's games have gone over 51.5 points in only one opportunity this season.

-- The two teams combine to score 64.2 points per game, 12.7 more than the over/under in this contest.
+- The two teams combine to average 64.2 points per game, 12.7 more than the total in this contest.

-- The 38 combined points per game that these two squads have allowed this season are 13.5 fewer than the 51.5 over/under in this contest.
+- This contest's total is 13.5 points above the 38 these two squads combine to surrender per game this season.

-- In 2021, games involving the Falcons have averaged a total of 48.0 points, 3.5 fewer than this game's set over/under.
+- The 48 PPG average total in Falcons games this season is 3.5 points fewer than this game's over/under.

 Boise State Stats and Trends

-- In Boise State's six games this season, it has four wins against the spread.
+- Boise State has played six games, with four wins against the spread.

-- The Broncos have been favored by 3.5 points or more four times this season and have covered the spread in two of them.

-- Boise State's games this year have eclipsed the over/under two times in six opportunities (33.3%).
+- This season, the Broncos have two ATS wins in four games as a favorite of 3.5 points or more.

-- Boise State is 4-2 against the spread and 3-3 overall this season when the team puts up more than 16.2 points.
+- Boise State is 4-2 against the spread and 3-3 overall in games when it puts up more than 16.2 points.

 - The Broncos have eight giveaways this season, while the Falcons have nine takeaways .